Sign in

 ...to pulse surveys...

-Over time, yearly surveys have increasingly been replaced by more agile methods for gathering feedback that requires a lot less manual administration.
+Over time, yearly surveys have increasingly been replaced by more agile methods for gathering feedback that require a lot less manual administration.
 Enter the pulse surveys, where companies can send out ad-hoc or regular employee engagement surveys more frequently.
 Digital pulse surveys allow a more agile and data-driven way of working and yield results and insights of much higher quality than their yearly counterparts.

 However, standard pulse surveys do come with some challenges and flaws, which is why forward-thinking technology providers didn't stop there.
 By sending out the same questions repeatedly, pulse surveys can induce survey fatigue that gradually reduces the participation rate.
 Especially since one of the most essential factors in keeping the workforce engaged is showing that their feedback actually leads to tangible action.